-2020 marked the culmination of a years-long evolution in the capital allocation strategy of CPSI, a strategy designed to afford the flexibility necessary to be adaptive and opportunistic with future capital allocation decisions.
-Such flexibility is necessary if we are to continue to bring timely products and services to a rapidly changing healthcare landscape, serving the needs of multiple stakeholder groups as customers benefit from the related products and services and our stockholders benefit from the increasing diversity in revenue sources.
-Specific components of this years-long evolution include:
+Underpinning each of the three components to our strategy is a capital allocation strategy designed to afford the flexibility necessary to be adaptive and opportunistic with future investment decisions.
+Such flexibility is necessary if we are to continue to bring timely products and services to a rapidly changing healthcare landscape.
+We serve the needs of multiple stakeholder groups as customers benefit from the related products and services, our employees benefit from expanded opportunities for development, and our stockholders benefit from the increasing diversity in revenue sources.